michaelyangbling/Content-Management-System-Publisher-ReactJs/README.md

 https://zhongheng-yang-react.herokuapp.com/course/grid

-React web application, now support getting and deleting courses in frontEnd, js service not yet connected to back end MERN Stack in branch development,
+React web application, now support getting and deleting courses in frontEnd, js service not yet connected to back end

-Selected module will change the color and show respective lessons belonging to that module
+Selected module will change the color and show respective lessons belonging to that module So does selected lesson ...

 courses->modules->lessons->topics, latter part need previous one to exist

+MERN Stack in branch development,